graphicsdesk/financial-aid/README.md

-# financial-aid
-Analyzing financial aid at Columbia.
+# Financial Aid at Columbia University